Skip to main content

 Web chat and compliance imports

 Some providers expose compliance APIs for reviewing web chat activity.
-When configured, Runlayer can import supported chat sessions into the Sessions view.
+When configured, Runlayer polls the provider’s compliance API on a schedule and imports supported chat sessions into the Sessions view.
+Runlayer currently supports the Anthropic Compliance API (Claude web and desktop chat) and the OpenAI Compliance Logs Platform (ChatGPT web chat).
 Imported web sessions are monitor only:

 • They appear in Sessions for review and investigation